What is Unimal?

 The next observation: If

-automatically at the next compilation, so we've got zero-maintenance
+be generated automatically at the next compilation, so

 And indeed, our lookup

-console (command line) utility, it is included in a project pretty much like
+line) utility, it is included in a project pretty much

 If